 Jeffrey Switzer, M.S.

-One-in-ten of Canadians have hearing loss.
-The incidence of hearing loss increases with age, and one in five people have some degree of hearing impairment by age 45.
+One in ten Canadians has hearing loss.
+The incidence of hearing loss increases with age, and one in five people has some degree of hearing impairment by age 45.

 And although approximately 3.3 million Canadians have hearing loss, only a small fraction wear hearing aids.